HermanGavrylov/my-todo-app/README.md

 # TO - DO APP

-Minimalistic cersioj of To-Do App
+Minimalistic version of To-Do App